hxu47/hxu47/README.md

 # Hi there! 👋

-I'm **Huidong(Sophie)**.
-With over 3 years of experience, I specialize in implementing machine learning algorithms and crafting scalable data-driven applications.
+I'm **Sophie(Huidong)**.
+With over 3+ years of experience, I specialize in implementing machine learning algorithms and crafting scalable data-driven applications.
 My strengths lie in handling vast datasets and creating optimized ETL processes.
 I'm passionate about the ever-evolving world of data and always eager to learn, adapt, and contribute.

 ## 🛠 Work Experience: